 Over the past few years, we have been engaged in research on food security, agriculture, public health and the environment in the global South.
 Our insights lead us to believe that while a pandemic can clearly threaten access to food, focusing on food also offers two distinct ways to lessen the risks faced by households and countries.

-Dietary change may offer scope to improve people’s capacity to cope with COVID-19, since the potential of nutrition to support immune resistance to viruses is well-established
+Dietary change may offer scope to improve people’s capacity to cope with COVID-19, since the potential of nutrition to support immune resistance to viruses is well-established.
+One review of clinical trials underlined the scope for nutrition to prevent or manage viral infections and recommended using it to limit the impact of Covif-19.
+Another review paper echoed this call.

 This diet was devised based on rigorous analysis of available evidence as a means to address current problems with poor nutrition and unsustainable agricultural production.
 This analysis suggested changes to diet and production could create “win-win” outcomes for both human and planetary health.